guiwitz/napari-serialcellpose/README.md

 2. Make sure your have up-to-date drivers for your NVIDIA card installed.

-3. Re-install a GPU version of PyTorch via conda using a command that you can find [here](https://pytorch.org/get-started/locally/) (this takes care of the cuda toolkit, cudnn etc. so **no need to install manually anything more than the driver**).
-The command will look like this:
+3. Re-install a GPU version of PyTorch via conda using:

-        conda install pytorch torchvision cudatoolkit=11.3 -c pytorch
+        conda install pytorch-gpu torchvision -c conda-forge

 ### Plugin Updates